exciting-io/printer-mail/README.md

 A very simple message application demonstrating how to work with the [Printer API][api].

+[Find out more about printers][project page].

 Getting started
 ---------------

+This application expects to run on Ruby 1.9.2 or greater.

 First, install all the dependencies: